apereo/cas/cas-server-documentation/installation/SPNEGO-Authentication.md

 URL, e.g. `https://cas.example.com`.

 ### Webflow Configuration
-Replace instances of `viewLoginForm` with `startSpnegoAuthenticate`, if any.
+Replace transition instances of `viewLoginForm` with `startSpnegoAuthenticate`, if any.

 ### Authentication Configuration